-Saint of the Day for 7/6
+Saint of the Day for July 6

+One of the largest crowds ever assembled for a canonization—250,000—symbolized the reaction of millions touched by the simple story of Maria Goretti.
 She was the daughter of a poor Italian tenant farmer, had no chance to go to school, never learned to read or write.
-When she made her First Communion not long before her death at age 12, she was one of the larger and somewhat backward members of the class.
+When Maria made her First Communion not long before her death at age 12, she was one of the larger and somewhat backward members of the class.

 On a hot afternoon in July, Maria was sitting at the top of the stairs of her house, mending a shirt.
 She was not quite 12 years old, but physically mature.
-A cart stopped outside, and a neighbor, Alessandro, 18 years old, ran up the stairs.
+A cart stopped outside, and a neighbor, 18-year-old Alessandro, ran up the stairs.
 He seized her and pulled her into a bedroom.
 She struggled and tried to call for help.
 “No, God does not wish it,” she cried out.
 “It is a sin.
 You would go to hell for it.”
 Alessandro began striking at her blindly with a long dagger.

 Maria may have had trouble with catechism, but she had no trouble with faith.
 God’s will was holiness, decency, respect for one’s body, absolute obedience, total trust.
 In a complex world, her faith was simple: It is a privilege to be loved by God, and to love him—at any cost.

 Saint Maria Goretti is the Patron Saint of: